rhel-labs/learn-katacoda/helpful-commands/intro.md

 # Overview:

-It is common for multiple users to potentially have access to the same files.
-This means that understanding file permissions is a foundational skill for any system administrator.
-This lab is designed to provide you with a basic understanding of how to control who has access to various files on a system.
+Faced with a blinking cursor on your command line, Linux can be intimidating to new users who do not know where to start.
+This lab is designed to show you a series of must-know commands that will prove useful on all facets of system administration, from finding files to checking the status of system resources.

 # Goal:

-After completing this scenario, users will be able to read, understand, and change permissions of files and directories on their system.
+Build a toolbox of basic commands useful to every Linux user.

 # Concepts included in this scenario:
 * Viewing file contents with `cat`